-Pumping records for the water year and estimates of unreported groundwater pumping indicate groundwater outflow from pumping was 14,234 AF.
-Outflows from evaporation associated with facilities for wastewater treatment are 69 AF based on WY 2021-2022 operation data.
+Pumping records for the water year and estimates of unreported groundwater pumping indicate groundwater outflow from pumping was 13,489 AF.
+Outflows from evaporation associated with facilities for wastewater treatment and artificial recharge are 173 AF based on WY 2022-2023 operation data.
 Evapotranspiration was estimated at 950 AF.
-Outflows resulting from subsurface flow out of the Mission Creek Subbasin into adjacent subbasins or into the semi-permeable sediments in the Indio Hills portion of the Mission Creek Subbasin was estimated at 2,350 AF.
+Outflows resulting from subsurface flow out of the Mission Creek Subbasin into adjacent subbasins and into the semi-permeable sediments in the Indio Hills portion of the Mission Creek Subbasin were estimated at 2,350 AF.
 Both evapotranspiration and subsurface flow are based on estimates for 2019 using the updated groundwater model documented in the 2022 Alternative Plan Update.
-The total outflow from subsurface outflow, evapotranspiration, and evaporation from wastewater treatment is 3,369 AF.
-With groundwater pumping added, the total WY 2021-2022 groundwater outflow from the Mission Creek Subbasin is 17,603 AF.
+The total outflow from subsurface outflow, evapotranspiration, and evaporation from wastewater treatment and imported water recharge is 3,473 AF.
+With groundwater pumping added, the total WY 2022-2023 groundwater outflow from the Mission Creek Subbasin is 16,962 AF.